A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Understand LLMs for Text Annotation

 \subsection{A Segue to Prompting and Annotation}

-When we provide a simple prompt such as \textit{``Classify the student's goal as specific or vague:''}, the LLM conditions on this input and estimates the most likely continuation.
-Therefore, we can treat the model as a flexible text classifier~\citep{gilardi2023chatgpt, ziems2024css}.
-For example, LLMs can support SSH annotation tasks such as classifying text segments into theoretically meaningful categories, extracting entities or themes from open-ended narratives, and summarizing or rephrasing qualitative data for coding.
+When provided with a simple prompt such as \textit{Classify the student's goal as specific or vague:''}, an LLM conditions on this input and generates the most probable continuation (e.g., ``specific’’ or ``vague’’).
+This illustrates how prompting can cast a task as a constrained text completion problem, in which the desired outputs correspond to a predefined set of labels.
+From this perspective, LLMs can be viewed as flexible text classifiers~\citep{gilardi2023chatgpt, ziems2024css}, supporting a range of annotation tasks in SSH research, such as classifying text into theoretically meaningful categories and extracting entities or themes from open-ended responses.

-However, several caveats are worth noting: \begin{itemize} \item \textbf{Probabilistic nature.} LLMs produce the most likely continuation, not necessarily the \emph{true} or \emph{correct} label.
-Small variations in model settings or prompt phrasing can yield slightly, or even substantially, different outputs. \item \textbf{Opacity of features.} Unlike logistic regression, where $\beta$ coefficients have interpretable meanings, the internal weights of LLMs are distributed across billions of parameters and cannot be directly interpreted~\citep{bender2021dangers}. \item \textbf{Training data and developer dependence.} Model behavior reflects the distribution of its training data and the choices made by its developers, which may include biases or outdated information~\citep{mitchell2019model}. \item \textbf{Reproducibility issues.} Models and their APIs may change silently over time.
-Recording the model version and prompt text can improve reproducibility, but recovering older models and outputs can still be difficult. \item \textbf{Hidden costs.} Beyond API usage fees, employing LLMs for annotation requires time and resources for researcher training, prompt engineering, and iterative experimentation.
-For smaller projects, manual annotation may still be cheaper and more efficient. \end{itemize}
+However, several caveats are worth noting: \begin{itemize} \item \textbf{Probabilistic nature.} LLMs produce the most likely continuation, not necessarily the \emph{true} or \emph{correct} label. \item \textbf{Reproducibility issues.} Proprietary cloud-based models may change silently over time.
+Recording the model version and prompt text can improve reproducibility, but recovering older models and outputs can still be difficult.
+Furthermore, regardless of whether LLMs are open-source or proprietary, small variations in model settings, computational environments, or prompt phrasing can yield slightly, or even substantially, different outputs. \item \textbf{Opacity of features.} Unlike logistic regression, where $\beta$ coefficients have interpretable meanings, the internal weights of LLMs are distributed across billions of parameters and cannot be directly interpreted~\citep{bender2021dangers}. \item \textbf{Training data and developer dependence.} Model behavior reflects the distribution of its training data and the choices made by its developers, which may include biases or outdated information~\citep{mitchell2019model}. \item \textbf{Hidden costs.} Beyond API usage fees, employing LLMs for annotation requires time and resources for researcher training, prompt engineering, and iterative experimentation.
+For smaller projects, manual annotation can still be cheaper and more efficient. \end{itemize}